aav7fl/website/_posts/2023-10-13-tackle-tracking-water-usage.md

 ## Why Track Consumption?

 While on a walk last week, I spotted a neighbor with a busted sprinkler head.
-Water was gushing into the street and washing out our their new grass.
+Water was gushing into the street and washing out their new grass.

 How would _you_ know if your sprinkler head breaks off?